oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * `request_context` OPTIONAL.
 This parameter contains a base64url encoded JSON object which represents the context of this transaction.
 The parameter SHOULD be present and how the Transaction Token Service uses this parameter is out of scope for this specification.
 * `authz_details` OPTIONAL.
 This parameter contains a base64url encoded JSON object which represents additional details of the transaction that MUST remain immutable throughout the processing of the transaction by multiple workloads.

 The requesting workload MUST authenticate it's identity to the Transaction Token Service.
-The exact mechanism client authentication mechanism used is outside the scope of this specification.
-However, some common options are mutual TLS connections, OAuth 2.0 Bearer tokens using a client credentials token, or using the `actor_token` and `actor_token_type` parameters of the OAuth 2.0 Token Exchange specification.
+The exact client authentication mechanism used is outside the scope of this specification.
+However, some common options are mutual TLS connections, OAuth 2.0 Bearer tokens as defined by section 4.4 of The OAuth 2.0 Authorization Framework {{RFC6749}}, or using the `actor_token` and `actor_token_type` parameters of the OAuth 2.0 Token Exchange specification.
 If using the `actor_token` and `actor_token_type` parameters, both parameters MUST be present in the request.
 The `actor_token` MUST autenticate the identity of the requesting workload.

 {{figtxtokenrequest}} shows a non-normative example of a Txn-Token Request.